chrbecraft-data/final_project/README.md

 - renv lockfile

 # How to generate final report
+- Run make install (to sync with lockfile)
 - Run make command
 - Report contains an introduction to the data's background, and descriptions of the table and figure